LectureScribe Logo

 How much time will I save using LectureScribe for Film History?

 LectureScribe provides complete support for Film Studies students at George Washington University.
 Automated conversion ensures accurate documentation, while export capabilities helps for review sessions.
 Support all major audio and image formats.
-No credit card required to begin.
+Start for free to begin.

 What resolution is needed for Film History whiteboard photos?